Title: I Loved You THEN

 “What the hell is this?”
 Once inside, Ryan planted his legs wide and crossed his arms.
 His face tightened, and he glared between the two of them.

-A proclaimed coffee, wine, and book snob, Jen writes about women and the depth of their life stories.
-Even before the "times-up" and new women's movement, sharing light on women's real lives was an important part of her vision and life purpose.
-I Loved You THEN is her first novel.
+She writes about women, the choices they make and the depth of their life stories because of those choices.
+Even before the so-called "times-up" and "me-too" women's movement, bringing a voice to women's real lives was an important part of her vision and life purpose.